Is makeup bad for your skin? Makeup does some great things--like improving our confidence, and some bad things--like affecting our health.

 Artificial aromas can be very dangerous for the body.
 This study has linked them to cancer, nervous system disorders and allergies.

-When using such makeup products, only we inhale these chemicals into our lungs, we also expose our skin to these toxins.
-Therefore when choosing beauty products, always make sure that the scents are obtained from 100% natural ingredients.
+When using such makeup products, not only do we inhale these chemicals into our lungs, we also expose our skin to them.
+Therefore when choosing beauty products, it's best to opt in for makeup that is based on natural ingredients.

 Is makeup bad for your skin? - KEY POINT 2